 Now, if you’re in a situation where there are a lot of emotions flying all over the place, and you can’t concentrate, it helps to set physical boundaries between yourself and the turmoil.
 You can avoid eye contact, cross your arms, turn your back to the trouble, and excuse yourself (you know, like insensitive people do!).
 If it’s not safe or practical to make these obvious movements, you can also use your imaginal skills to strengthen your sense of a personal boundary.

 This boundary is very useful, and thankfully, I was able to take it out of the paranormal realm as well.
 I once thought of this boundary as an aura, which meant that it was a metaphysical construct and you had to have magical skills to work with it.
 But actually, this sense of personal space is created by your brain and your nervous system in a process called proprioception and interoception.
-There’s a great book on the subject (The Body Has a Mind of Its Own), and I’ve got it in my Recommended Books section.
+There’s a great book on the subject (The Body Has a Mind of Its Own).

 In The Language of Emotions, we work with this proprioceptive area a great deal, because skilled empathy isn’t just about feeling everything around you.
 It’s also about learning to set boundaries and make separations.
 I call it emotional hygiene, and I’m here to tell you, that’s a great skill to have!